milesgranger/flaco/README.md

 # Notes

-While it's neat this lib can allow faster and less resource intensive use of pandas/numpy against PostgreSQL, it is currently focused on performance, in terms of speed and memory efficiency.
+While it's neat this lib can allow faster and less resource intensive use of numpy/pandas against PostgreSQL, it is currently has a prioritization on  performance, in terms of speed and memory efficiency.
 It's likely you'll experience some rough edges, to include, but not limited to:

 - 📝 Poor/non-existant error messages
 - 💩 Core dumps